 Key features of video intercom systems include:

-• Two-Way Audio: Real-time communication enables staff to verify identities and address inquiries quickly and clearly.
+- Two-Way Audio: Real-time communication allows staff to quickly confirm identities and effectively address inquiries.

 Addressing Limitations with Dual-Camera Systems